-While already a great resource for finding suppliers, Jungle Scout took the tool to the next level by introducing a new component that’ll make not only sourcing a manufacturing company easier but a company that can actually make what you’re looking to build.
+While already a great resource for finding suppliers, Jungle Scout took the tool to the next level by introducing a new component that’ll make sourcing a manufacturing company easier and a company that can actually make what you’re looking to build.

 Search by ASIN

 They call this ASIN search.
-Searching by ASIN instead of using product keywords can potentially return results that describe which company(its) made that product.
+Searching by ASIN instead of product keywords can potentially return results describing which company(its) made that product.

 Search by Company

 It might seem like woo-magic-bull, but in fact, data about products imported into the United States is more or less public record.
-Jungle Scout hasn’t admitted to me how they’re fetching the data, but it’s a likely source.
-By matching up the brand with its owner (trademark searches), they can then pull in import records for that company.
+Jungle Scout hasn’t told me how they’re fetching the data, but it’s a likely source.
+By matching the brand with its owner (trademark searches), they can pull import records for that company.

 It might seem like cheating–and in a way, it is.
-But, it’s so easy, now.
+But it’s so easy now.
 In reality, the rest of the market would call this competition research.
 Getting your hands on the factory that makes what your competitor makes is money.
-This allows for a swift entry into a system that has a proven track record and is already known to make your next widget.
+This allows for a swift entry into a system with a proven track record and is already known to make your next widget.

 Deep Diving into Individual Suppliers

-So now that you’ve found a supplier, it helps get a real clear picture of them and how they operate, what they specialize in, etc. The Supplier Database breaks all that down for you in an easy-to-consume table.
+So now that you’ve found a supplier, it helps get an accurate clear picture of them and how they operate, what they specialize in, etc. The Supplier Database breaks all that down for you in an easy-to-consume table.

-Taking it one step further still, say you’ve established a few suppliers as prime candidates for sourcing your product.
+Take it one step further, say you’ve established a few suppliers as prime candidates for sourcing your product.
 Keeping tabs on all this is a must, especially if multiple products are in play and only one supplier makes one product in your empire.

 The Supplier Tracker component of Jungle Scout sits right next to the Supplier Database.
 It allows you to group your suppliers based on your product ideas (something Jungle Scout also helps you track), location, or other arbitrary flags or fields.
 Create as many or as few groups as you require and add your suppliers to them for maximum supplier organization.

 We’ve just scratched the surface of all the content to come.
-Jungle Scout is one of my favorite Amazon selling tools, and I continue to be a member because I see the dedication that the team puts into their products.
+Jungle Scout is one of my favorite Amazon selling tools, and I continue to be a member because I see the team's dedication to their products.
 I never hesitate to recommend Jungle Scout as an option for Amazon sellers, especially those in the Private Label space.

 The Jungle Scout Academy is one of the eight power features I’m highlighting.
-It comes packed with six courses to start in perfect proportions to consume as you see fit.
+It comprises six courses to start in perfect proportions to consume as you see fit.
 Of course, you could also sit down and binge the whole lot at once–we won’t judge–if you’re so inclined.
 The Academy interface makes it easy to get that done.